AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 7. Increase administrative efficiency

-Generative AI tools can help reducing administrative burden in the healthcare industry by automating tasks like clinical documentation and data collection.
+Generative AI tools can help reduce the administrative burden in the healthcare industry by automating tasks like clinical documentation and data collection.

 AI in healthcare helps medical professionals focus on patient care, enabling efficient healthcare delivery and improving health outcomes.